nathanfarlow/wee/README.md

 ## FAQ
 **Q:** Why does a simple C program produce so many instructions?

-**A:** The elvm -> wee compilation is very efficient, incurring on average an ~X instruction overhead.
+**A:** The elvm -> wee compilation is efficient all things considered.
+It incurs about a 6.7x instruction overhead.
 The elvm C compiler is _extremely_ inefficient, though.
-They've done great work making things function, and an optimizer could take things to the next level.
+They've done great work making things function, and an elvm optimizer could take things to the next level.

 **Q:** How do I perform side effects beyond input/output of characters, like drawing to a screen?